-Being accused of or arrested for a criminal offense in Michigan is bad enough, but your case becomes even more overwhelming when you add an element of criminal sexual conduct into it.
-Not only is it a felony punishable by imprisonment, but you may as well be required to publish your details in the sex offender registry, among other repercussions.
+Being accused of or arrested for a criminal offense in Michigan is bad enough, but your case becomes even more overwhelming when you add an element of criminal sexual conduct into it (CSC degrees).
+Contact our assault with intent to commit CSC lawyer now.
+Our experience can help you.

-Assault With Intent To Commit Criminal Sexual Conduct
+Assault with Intent to Commit Criminal Sexual Conduct

-- 750.520g assault with intent to commit criminal sexual conduct involving sexual contact or penetration are among the most common sex offenses in Michigan.
-For the offender to be convicted, however, the prosecution must prove every element of your case, including:
+- MCL 520g assault with intent to commit criminal sexual conduct involving sexual contact or sexual penetration are among the most common sex offenses in Michigan (learn what is sexual penetration here).

 - That the accused person assaulted the alleged victim.
 Simply put, the prosecutor must present evidence to suggest that there was the use of force, coercion, physical violence, or weapons, and;

 - The offender performed the § 750.520g Michigan assault with intent to commit criminal sexual penetration